Love our wetlands together on Waiheke

 LOWW welcomes corporate, community and school groups looking to engage with environmental projects through volunteering.
 We'd love teams to assist in weed species removal, planting native trees, releasing natives and taking care of previous plantings.

-Teams usually take the 8.30am or 9.00am ferry from Downtown Auckland.
-Fullers ferries are $30 return to the island and return.
+Teams usually take the 8.30am or 9.00am ferry from Downtown Auckland, and return on the 3pm sailing.

 By participating in this volunteering opportunity you are helping achieve the following United Nations Sustainability Goals: